-In order to get your HomeKit accessories to show up in the Home app on Mac, you'll need to be signed in on the same Apple ID on both devices, have iCloud Keychain turned on, and make sure Home is toggled on in your iCloud Settings.
-Both iOS and your Mac should be updated with the latest software.
+To get your HomeKit accessories in the Home app on Mac, you'll need to sign in to your Apple ID, have iCloud Keychain and Two-Factor Authentication on, and Home enabled in iCloud Settings.
+Both iOS and your Mac should also be running the latest software version.

-It's a bit disappointing that you're unable to add new accessories directly in the Mac version of the Home app, but you can still get most of the other features that Home is capable of.
+It's a bit disappointing that you can't add new accessories directly on the Mac, but you can still get most of the Home app's other features.

 Getting started with Home on macOS

-To turn a device ON/OFF, just click on it.
-Grayed out icons means that the device is currently OFF, while white means it's ON.
+To turn a device ON/OFF or view a HomeKit camera's live feed, click on it.
+Grayed-out icons mean that the device is currently OFF, while white means it's ON.

-Right-click on a device and you'll get two options: Show Controls and Settings.
-The Settings allows you to do things like renaming your devices, which is useful when moving things around the house.
+Right-click on an accessory, and you'll get two options: Show Controls or View Camera and Settings.
+The Settings menu allows you to rename your devices, which is useful when moving stuff around the house.

-When you click on Show Controls, you'll have access to such things as dimming the lights, adjusting temperature, and more, depending on the devices you have.
-For those who use Philips Hue whit and color bulbs, Show Controls would also give you the option to change the color of your lights.
+When you click on Show Controls, you'll have access to things such as dimming the lights, adjusting temperature, and more, depending on your devices.
+For those who use compatible light bulbs, Show Controls will also give you the option to change the color of your lights and enable Adaptive Lighting.

 HomeKit notifications are also available on macOS, with banners appearing on the top right-hand side of your screen and in Control Center.
 Like on iOS, you can set notifications up to inform you if a door or window opens or for motion events caught by one of your HomeKit cameras — complete with thumbnail images.